Doughboy -ruokablogi

 Once again, I broke up with New York.
 It’s an on – off relationship: my love affair with the City tends to grind to a halt by the beginning of July.
 Now that I am away from it all, I do get occasional intense longings for the rumble of the elevated tracks, for sleepy afternoons [...]

 Jaloviina or Jallu is a legendary Finnish cut brandy, which is made by blending cognac with grain liquor.
 Its production began in 1932 as a cheaper alternative for cognac, and originally this three star grade Jallu had 3/4 of cognac.
-The Second World War cut luxury item supplies, and in 1940 Jallu had to be [...]
+The Second World War cut luxury item supplies, and in 1940 Jallu had to […]

 About